 Building an Enigma Machine in ClojureScript

 The Enigma Machine is a typewriter-sized substitution encryption device used by Germany in World War 2.
 It was so important to the war-time efforts that work carried out by Alan Turing at Bletchley Park to decode the resulting ciphers helped end the war.
-For years I have been fascinated by this device, and thought it would be interesting to explore implementing a web-based Enigma Machine using ClojureScript.
-I also thought it would be a great opportunity to explore how I can use Property-based testing to help garner confidence from the resulting implementation.
+For years I have been fascinated by this device, and I thought it would be interesting to explore implementing a web-based Enigma Machine using ClojureScript.
+I also thought it would be a great opportunity to explore how I can use property-based testing to help garner confidence from the resulting implementation.

 How it works